real-kami-kun/SatellaText-Plus/README.md

 ## What is Satellaview+?
-**Satellaview+** is a free-to-access closed-source project that aims to revive the Satellaview, a Japan-only SNES accessory, or more specifically, BS-X, Nintendo's short-lived service for Satellaview, that allowed subscribers to download games, magazines, and more via satellite broadcasts.
+**Satellaview+** is a free-to-access closed-source project that aims to revive the Satellaview, a Japan-only SNES accessory, or more specifically, BS-X, Nintendo's short-lived service for Satellaview, that allowed users to download games, magazines, and more via satellite broadcasts.
 BS-X was a collaboration between Nintendo and Japanese satellite radio broadcaster St.GIGA.
 The BS-X service (among other Satellaview services) was ended on 30 June 2000.